We are delighted to be running the scheme through our Mental Health & Money Advice Service.

 HM Treasury also provides useful Guidance on Breathing Space for mental health professionals.

-People facing debt with a mental health condition but who aren’t in crisis, may be eligible to apply for the regular Breathing Space scheme preventing creditors enforcing debts and adding interest and charges for up to 60 days.
+People facing debt with a mental health condition but who aren’t in crisis, may be eligible to apply for the regular Breathing Space scheme preventing creditors from enforcing debts and adding interest and charges for up to 60 days.

 Peter* lives in the West Midlands and has debts including utility arrears, council tax arrears, loans and credit cards.
 Peter’s debts were really getting him down, his mental health deteriorated to the point where he couldn’t work, and he was under the care of his local crisis team.
 Seeing what affect the debts were having on him, and how they were preventing his recovery, the crisis team referred him for a mental health crisis breathing space.
 Peter told us: